Heavy fighting breaks out around another Gaza hospital after babies evacuated from Shifa

 The Galaxy Leader was taken to Yemen's port city of Hodeida, according to the British military’s United Kingdom Maritime Trade Operations.
 Japanese officials were negotiating with the rebels for the release of the ship and its crew, said Japan Chief Cabinet Secretary Hirokazu Matsuno.

 Magdy reported from Cairo.
-Associated Press writer Tia Goldenberg in Tel Aviv, Israel contributed.
+Associated Press writers Tia Goldenberg in Tel Aviv, Israel and Melanie Lidman in Jerusalem contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.